 It’s important to know Abelton’s strengths in terms of recording before considering a MIDI controller.
 Abelton is designed mostly around MIDI input and MIDI editing (this is the software favored by most live DJs, so this makes sense).
 There are, of course, many options for audio recording, allowing for full production projects, but the workflow is built around the MIDI editing capabilities.
 Understanding how the MIDI editing functions are mapped within the software can help us make informed decisions about the best MIDI controller for Ableton.

-Before we move forward, we encourage you to check out some of the best-selling MIDI controllers on Amazon, and then see how well they compare to the MIDI keyboards we discuss in a bit more depth later in this article.
+Before we move forward, we encourage you to check out some of the best-selling MIDI controllers online, and then see how well they compare to the MIDI keyboards we discuss in a bit more depth later in this article.

 The Session View offers different clips that allow for MIDI input or Audio input.
 Within one of these MIDI columns, you tell the software the name of the MIDI device you’re using, drop in one of Ableton’s instruments, and you can start producing music.
 It’s very simple to boot up the software and begin note input quickly, which is great.